Crazytimesh*tshow

-"crazytimesh*tshow" is the fifth episode of the third season of the American dark comedy crime television series Barry.
+"crazytimesh*tshow" is the fifth episode of the third season of the American dark comedy crime drama television series Barry.
 It is the 21st overall episode of the series and was written by supervising producer Emily Heller, and directed by series co-creator Alec Berg.
 It was first broadcast on HBO in the United States on May 22, 2022, and also was available on HBO Max on the same date.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry attempts to reconnect with Sally by being more sincere.
 Meanwhile, Cristobal's wife arrives at Los Angeles, while Gene attends a party hosted by Joe Mantegna.

 According to Nielsen Media Research, the episode was seen by an estimated 0.257 million household viewers and gained a 0.04 ratings share among adults aged 18–49.
 The episode received extremely positive reviews from critics, with critics praising the performances, humor and character development, although some expressed criticism for the pace.

 Plot

-A brief flashback depicts Barry (Bill Hader) trying to save his partner, Albert Nguyen (James Hiroyuki Liao), when he is shot at Korengal Valley.
-In present day, Albert is revealed to be alive and working as an FBI special agent; he visits Mae Dunn (Sarah Burns) and Chief Krauss (Gary Kraus), intending to find Janice Moss' murderer.
-He rejects the idea that "The Raven" killed her, and wonders about Barry's role in her death.
+Albert Nguyen (James Hiroyuki Liao), whom Barry (Bill Hader) helped after being shot in the Korengal Valley, is now an FBI special agent; he visits Mae Dunn (Sarah Burns) and Chief Krauss (Gary Kraus) to help on Janice Moss's murder case.
+He rejects the idea that "The Raven" killed her, and wonders about Barry's role.
+Meanwhile, Fuches (Stephen Root) tells the sister of Barry's fellow hitman Taylor that Barry owed him money.

-Barry moves back with his old roommates, but his old room is extremely limited as they turned it into an audition room.
-Barry also asks relationship advice from Hank (Anthony Carrigan) and Cristobal (Michael Irby), who both state that Barry needs to express himself more sincerely to Sally.
-Joplin initially becomes a viewership success at its streaming service, BanShe, but the show is soon overshadowed by a new show, frustrating Sally (Sarah Goldberg).
-When she complains to BanShe executives, they announce they will cancel the show, despite its glowing reviews and only being online for barely 12 hours, citing that their algorithm indicated it wouldn't reach its target demographic.
+Barry moves back in with his old roommates and asks for relationship advice from Hank (Anthony Carrigan) and Cristobal (Michael Irby), who both state that Barry needs to express himself more sincerely to Sally.
+Joplin is a viewership success at its streaming service, BanShe, but the show is soon overshadowed by a new show, frustrating Sally (Sarah Goldberg).
+When she complains to BanShe executives, they announce they will cancel the show, despite just being released to glowing reviews because it allegedly performed poorly on the algorithm.
 Natalie (D'Arcy Carden) consoles Sally, stating that she created something special and that she learned a lot working with her.